 The picturesque traditional village of Henningsvær is spread over several islands, adding to its charm.
 We spent two nights here and used a whole day to just wander and enjoy its vibe.

-The shops and cafes are beautifully presented, the people are friendly and there is lots to see during your wanderings.
+The shops and cafes are beautifully presented, the people are friendly and there are lots to see during your wanderings.
 We can personally vouch for Kafé Lysstøperiet, the pastries are exquisite.

 We fired up our Geocache app which also led to us some amazing locations within easy walking distance in and around Henninsvær.